SoftwareAG/webmethods-api-gateway-devops/README.md

 ![GitHub Logo](/images/api.png)

-## API Gateway assets and configurations
+## SoftwareAG webmethods API Gateway assets and configurations
 The following are the  API Gateway assets and configurations that can be moved across API Gateway stages.
  - Gateway APIs
  - Policy Definitions/Policy Templates/Global Policies